MartynHorslen/Mixed-Messages/README.md

 -->
 ## Acknowledgements
-Give credit here.
-- This project was based on the Codecademy.com 'Mixed Messages' portfolio project.
+This project was based on the Codecademy.com 'Mixed Messages' portfolio project.

 <!--
 ## Contact